Queen of Hearts (Once Upon a Time)

+Title card

+The waters of Lake Nostos gush from the ground in the Enchanted Forest.

 Plot

-Opening Sequence

-The waters of Lake Nostos erupt from the ground in the forest.

 In the Characters' Past

 At the Evil Queen's (Lana Parrilla) fortress, Captain Hook/Killian Jones (Colin O'Donoghue) kills a guard in order to reach Belle (Emilie de Ravin), who is imprisoned there.
 Upon learning that she has no information that can help him kill Rumplestiltskin (Robert Carlyle), he prepares to kill her, but is disarmed of his hook by the Evil Queen/Regina who asks for his help in casting the Dark Curse.
 He agrees after she explains that the Dark One will be rendered an easily killed mortal man by the curse.
 His assignment is to travel to Wonderland via Jefferson's hat and kill her mother, Cora (Barbara Hershey), whom Regina previously banished to that land.
 She enchants his hook so that it can be used to remove Cora's heart, and no more than one heart.
 He is sent with the corpse of the guard he killed, so that he can bring Cora's body back in accordance with the hat's "one goes in, one comes back" rule.

 In Wonderland, Hook is brought before the Queen of Hearts, who reveals herself to be Cora.
 Hook attacks her with the enchanted hook, but fails to remove her heart as she does not keep it in her chest.
 She takes hold of his heart and forces him to divulge everything.
 After he tells her everything, she does not take control of him, as she knows Regina would detect it.
 Instead, she convinces him to side with her by explaining that Regina's curse would strip him of his identity, rendering him unable to exact his revenge, while Cora offers a guarantee of that revenge.
 Hook agrees to get Cora close enough to Regina to rip her heart out.

 Hook brings Cora, who is feigning death, to Regina, and leaves them alone.
 Regina then confesses to her mother's "body" that she still loves her, but needed her dead because of Cora's own advice that "love is weakness," and Regina cannot allow herself to have a weakness if her plans are to succeed.
 Regina leaves and Hook returns to ask why Cora didn't kill her.
 She explains that matters have changed and takes him to another part of the Enchanted Forest to erect a magical barrier that will protect them from the curse.
 Cora explains that the curse is destined to be broken after 28 years, during which they will be frozen.
 Once the curse is broken, Cora will reconcile with her daughter, who will be distraught over her defeat, and "help her pick up the pieces."

-(The magical barrier created by Cora explains what Mulan was saying in the first episode about that section of the land not being affected by the curse.)
+(The magical barrier created by Cora explains what Mulan was saying in the season premiere about that section of the land not being affected by the curse.)